-First, we’ll got to get the yoyo spinning.
+First, we’ll get to get the yoyo spinning.
 Hold the sticks in one hand, and place the yoyo within the string between the sticks.
-Now put the yoyo on the bottom , and hold the sticks together with your two hands (about body width apart, and keeping the string slightly taut) in order that string is open (you can see the axle of the yoyo with no string over it).
-Position yourself in order that the yoyo is ahead of you and to the proper .
-Now, roll the yoyo to the left (in front of you) and lift up with both hands, in order that the yoyo is off the bottom .
-Pull straight up with the proper stick, and then, without force, return it to its starting position.
-Imagine trying to start out up an old-fashioned lawnmower, with the facility chord.
-The left can move right down to accommodate the pull, however, attempt to use as little force as possible to return it to its starting position.
-Continue pulling with the proper hand, and do not pull with the left.
-The left only “rebounds” to its starting position, without actually pulling.
-It’s there to get rid of the slack of the string when the proper hand drops down. this may take a while to urge wont to .
+Now put the yoyo on the bottom, and hold the sticks together with your two hands (about body width apart, and keeping the string slightly taut) so that string is open (you can see the axle of the yoyo with no string over it).
+Position yourself so that the yoyo is ahead of you and to the proper.

 Some points to remember:

-2) Keeping the yoyo level (parallel to the ground) is imperative. (do this by adjusting, or untilting)
+2) Keeping the yoyo level (parallel to the ground) is imperative. (do this by adjusting or utilizing)